Overview of this course

 We've also provided a Community Engagement and Communications Plan template to help you to plan your approach.

-As a bonus, we also introduce the Placemaking Participation Spectrum.
+And, we'll also introduce the Placemaking Participation Spectrum.

 Prior knowledge